htjb/maxsmooth/README.rst

 You can read more about MSFs here ..

 ``maxsmooth`` uses quadratic programming implemented with ``CVXOPT`` to fit data subject to a linear constraint.
-The constraint on an MSF can be codefied like so,
+The constraint on an MSF can be summarized like so,

 .. math::